Coronary artery disease: Secondary prevention

 Aerobic exercise, like walking, jogging, or swimming, can reduce the risk of mortality from coronary artery disease.
 Aerobic exercise can help decrease blood pressure and the amount of blood cholesterol (LDL) over time.
 It also increases HDL cholesterol.

 Although exercise is beneficial, it is unclear whether doctors should spend time counseling patients to exercise.
-The U.S. Preventive Services Task Force found "insufficient evidence" to recommend that doctors counsel patients on exercise but "it did not review the evidence for the effectiveness of physical activity to reduce chronic disease, morbidity, and mortality", only the effectiveness of counseling itself.
+The U.S. Preventive Services Task Force found "insufficient evidence" to recommend that doctors counsel patients on exercise, but "it did not review the evidence for the effectiveness of physical activity to reduce chronic disease, morbidity, and mortality", only the effectiveness of counseling itself.
 The American Heart Association, based on a non-systematic review, recommends that doctors counsel patients on exercise.

-Psychological symptoms are common in people with CHD, and while many psychological treatments may be offered following cardiac events, there is no evidence that they change mortality, the risk of revascularization procedures, or the rate of non-fatal myocardial infarction.
+Psychological symptoms are common in people with CHD.
+Many psychological treatments may be offered following cardiac events.
+There is no evidence that they change mortality, the risk of revascularization procedures, or the rate of non-fatal myocardial infarction.